itamarhaber/redis-io-hugo/content/commands/xreadgroup.md

-{
-  "title": "XREADGROUP",
-  "summary": "Return new entries from a stream using a consumer group, or access the history of the pending entries for a given consumer.
-Can block.", "group": "stream",
-  "tags": [
-    "Command",
-    "Stream"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "For each stream mentioned: O(M) with M being the number of elements returned.
-If M is constant (e.g. always asking for the first 10 elements with COUNT), you can consider it O(1).
-On the other side when XREADGROUP blocks, XADD will pay the O(N) time in order to serve the N clients blocked on the stream getting new data.", "since": "5.0.0",
-  "return_summary": "@array-reply, specifically:\n\nThe command returns an array of results: each element of the returned\narray is an array composed of a two element containing the key name and\nthe entries reported for that key.
-The entries reported are full stream\nentries, having IDs and the list of all the fields and values.
-Field and\nvalues are guaranteed to be reported in the same order they were added\nby `XADD`.\n\nWhen **BLOCK** is used, on timeout a null reply is returned.\n\nReading the [Redis Streams introduction](/topics/streams-intro) is highly\nsuggested in order to understand more about the streams overall behavior\nand semantics.", "syntax": "GROUP group consumer [COUNT count] [BLOCK milliseconds] [NOACK] STREAMS key ...
-ID ...", "acl_categories": [
-    "stream",
-    "blocking",
-    "write",
-    "slow"
-  ]
-}

 The [XREADGROUP](/commands/xreadgroup) command is a special version of the [XREAD](/commands/xread) command with support for consumer groups.
 Probably you will have to understand the [XREAD](/commands/xread) command before reading this page will makes sense.